Add an Embedded Script Extension with the Wix CLI

 Build and deploy your project

-Once your project is ready for production, you can build and deploy it.
+Once your project is ready, you can build and deploy it.

 Note: When you release an app project, you release a new version of the app allowing you to publish the app to the Wix App Market or install it on a site with a direct install URL.
 You can view your app's versions in the app dashboard.